Methodology

 Last reviewed:

-How Mzansify calculators are built, where the numbers come from, how we handle tax-year changes, and how to tell us if something looks wrong.
+How every Mzansify tool is built — where the numbers come from, how we keep them current, and how to tell us when something looks wrong.
+This covers tax calculators, medical aid comparison, savings and debt tools, and property calculators.

-Every rate, bracket, threshold, rebate, and cap in every Mzansify calculator comes from a primary source — typically SARS, National Treasury, or the relevant regulator.
-Specifically:
+Every rate, bracket, threshold, rebate, and cap in every tax calculator comes from a primary source — typically SARS or National Treasury:

 - Income tax, PAYE, rebates, medical credits, provisional tax, retirement deductions, capital gains, SBC, turnover tax, transfer duty, donations tax, wear-and-tear, VAT — SARS rate tables and the annual Budget Speech.